junhyun1273/cs471-project/README.md

-# CS471 Term Project
+# CS471 Term Project (2024 Spring)
-> Team number: 47.
+> Team number: 47
 > Members: 20190272 Junhyun Park, 20190605 Inho Jung, 20220554 Taeyoon Lee
 ## Finding the optimal layer depth in GCN for best performance.
+---

+## Note
+- **GPU is necessary to run the code.**
+- Upload the whole **Cora.zip** file in the directory when you run the project code.
+- To reproduce the same result, run all the cells in the order in google colab GPU session.
+- Running all the cells takes long time. (exp1 takes 30 minutes, exp2 takes 40 minutes in colab GPU session)
+- Our project code is open at: https://github.com/junhyun1273/cs471-project

 ---

 ## Introduction